 - Plan you medications.
 Purchase and plan when to take any over-the-counter medications that you will need to lesson symptoms while sleeping.
 This includes analgesics for pain and fever, cold and flu remedies to stop nummy nose or fight congestion, lozenges for sore throats, and cough suppressants if needed.

 - Don’t drink any alcohol.
 The old fashioned hot toddy with brandy and lemon may sound appealing, but alcohol actually disrupts sleep and should be avoided when sick.

 - Set up your room.
 This involves several things.
 First, if you sleep with a partner ask him or her to sleep elsewhere or plan to sleep in another room yourself; sleeping alone when you are sick is better for everyone involved.
 Second, gather everything you will need and have it handy on the bedside table or within reach.
 Tissues, lozenges, a nasal spray, liquids, other medications, an extra blanket, and extra pillows should all be close by so you don’t have to get out of bed.

 - Practice sleep hygiene.
+Establish a nightly routine for when you’re sick.
 Have your room dark and cool.
 Don’t watch TV or be on a screen for 2 hours before bed.
 Don’t have any caffeine.
 Don’t eat after dinner.
 Do something relaxing like a hot bath before bed.